 - You will be closely mentored and advised by a designated STEM faculty member in your respective major.
 They will ensure that you remain in good academic standing by holding regular advising sessions.

 - All Eureka Learning Community students will take four courses together - IDC.
 100 (Freshman Focus) and MATH 117 (Calculus I) in the Fall semester of their Freshman year, and IDC 101 (Freshman Seminar) and MATH 118 (Calculus II) in the Spring semester of their Freshman year.

 - Eureka Learning Community students will receive academic support and counseling from faculty along with peer-tutoring and group study sessions led by senior STEM students in each major.
-To enhance learning opportunities, you will also receive ample academic support, counseling and peer-tutoring sessions at the ARC (Academic Resource Center).
-In addition to study rooms in the ARC, all of the STEM departments have designated lounges/study areas.
-Currently several peer-tutors are working in the ARC to specifically provide individual tutoring, writing tutorials, test-preparation, and group study sessions for Eureka Learning Community students.
+To enhance learning opportunities, you will also receive ample academic support, counseling and peer-tutoring sessions at the Student Success Center.
+In addition to study rooms in the Student Success Center, all of the STEM departments have designated lounges/study areas.
+Currently several peer-tutors are working in the Student Success Center to specifically provide individual tutoring, writing tutorials, test-preparation, and group study sessions for Eureka Learning Community students.